catiarodriguescosta/gatsby-starter-netlify-cms/src/pages/recipes/cottage-cheese-and-orange-muffins.md

   - Snack
 syn_category: very_low_syns
 Ingredients: |-
-  300 gr fat free natural cottage cheese
+  <p>300 gr fat free natural cottage cheese</p>

-  1 orange (zest and juice)
+  <p>1 orange (zest and juice)</p>

-  2 tbsp cornflour
+  <p>2 tbsp cornflour</p>

-  2 triangles “The Laughting Cow”
+  <p>2 triangles “The Laughting Cow”</p>

-  8 — 15 tbsp Stevia
+  <p>8 — 15 tbsp Stevia</p>
 Procedure: >-
-  1. **Heat the oven to 180ºC.**
+  1. Heat the oven to 180ºC.

-  2. **Beat all the ingredients together except the orange zest (I used a liquidifier).
-I recommend to use the 8tbsp of stevia first and then adjust it to your own preference.**
+  2. Beat all the ingredients together except the orange zest (I used a liquidifier).
+I recommend to use the 8tbsp of stevia first and then adjust it to your own preference.

-  3. **Add the orange zest and stir.**
+  3. Add the orange zest and stir.

-  4. **Fill the muffins cases and bake them for 40minutes.**
+  4. Fill the muffins cases and bake them for 40minutes.

      \
-     **Adapted from this Jamie’s Oliver recipe.**
+     Adapted from this Jamie’s Oliver recipe.
 difficulty: 1
 time: 1
 servings: 12